 The Airport/LIPA System was operational in the first three quarters with RTW-1A, RTW-4A, EW-6A and EW-4L operating on a full-time basis.
 The remainder of the extraction wells at the Airport System, were run one week per month on a pulsed pumping schedule.
-In the first quarter the system was off for seven days in February due to a snow storm and several days in March for a carbon change out.
-EW-4L (LIPA) was down for three weeks in May due to a communication issue and Well RTW1A, RTW-4A and RW6A was off for one week for the repair of a flowmeter.
-Well EW-4L was frequently shutdown this year due to construction activities related to a major upgrade to the BNL Meteorological tower which caused the communication system for this well to be shutdown.
-This well cannot operate without the communication system.
-The Airport system was down for three days in June and September for scheduled carbon change outs.
+In January, EW-4L was off for two weeks for maintenance.
+The entire system was off for the month of February to paint the Airport interior piping.
+The system was off in March for three days for a carbon change out.
+EW-4L was off for the month with communication failure.
+The Airport system was down for four days in June for a scheduled carbon change out.
+RTW-4A was off line for a month for pump and motor replacement and electrical maintenance.
+LIPA EW-4L and Airport well RTW-4A were off for three weeks for maintenance.
+The system was off in September for several days for a scheduled carbon change out.
+The Well RTW-5A was placed in standby mode in September 2016.